HemeraProtocol/seismic_verify/README.md

 #### Local Compiler Support

-The script supports uploading local Solidity compilers to S3.
-It automatically detects version information by executing `solc --version` on each compiler binary found.
+The script also supports uploading local Solidity compilers to S3.
+It automatically detects version information by executing `solc --version` on each compiler binary.
 The script can scan:

 - Direct `solc` files in the specified directory
-- Any files starting with `solc` (e.g., `solc-0.8.19`, `solc_old`)
+- Files starting with `solc` (e.g., `solc-0.8.19`, `solc_old`)
 - Subdirectories containing `solc` files

-Version detection automatically extracts the correct format (e.g., `v0.4.10+commit.9e8cc01b`) from the compiler's output, ensuring proper S3 directory structure.
+Version detection automatically extracts the correct format (e.g., `v0.4.10+commit.9e8cc01b`) from the compiler's output, ensuring the proper S3 directory structure is maintained.

 #### Environment Variables